-Lots of customers access cloud hosting services “on demand”.
+Lots of customers are “on-demand” usage.
 This means that they pay for the features that they want and don’t pay for what they don’t need.

 If you’re looking for ways to trim operating costs, you may find that choosing cloud hosting is a smart way to achieve your goal!

-Another advantage of cloud hosting is regular and reliable data backup.
+Another advantage is regular and reliable data backup.

 Also, these systems give staff members the ability to connect anywhere that they have access to the Internet, via any sort of hardware.